konradkar2/bme280/README.md

-# hd44780
+# BME280
-LCD lib for arduino, written in C.
+BME280 lib for arduino, written in C.